Tap or Bottled Water, Which is Better?

 The Germs in Bottled Water

-Raj (2005) (10) studied the microbes that were present in bottled water after taking only one sip from the bottle and compared it to tap water:
+Raj (2005) (10) studied the microbes that were present in bottled water after taking only one sip from the bottle and compared it to tap water under the same conditions:

 - "The bacterial count in bottled water increased dramatically, from less than 1 colony per milliliter (col/mL) to 38,000 col/mL over 48 hours of storage at 37 degrees C."